• Contact

 • Solicitors: +44 (0) 20 7067 4300

-• Been on the payroll in the 15th week prior to the expected week of childbirth (EWC), known as the “Qualifying Week”
+• Have been on the payroll in the 15th week prior to the expected week of childbirth (EWC), known as the “Qualifying Week”.

-• Be continuously employed for at least 26 weeks up and including the Qualifying Week
+• Been continuously employed for at least 26 weeks up and including the Qualifying Week.

-• By the end of the Qualifying Week, the employee must have informed her employer of her wish to take maternity leave, and informed them when she wishes to start her leave – a lady can decide to change her start date, but must do so before 28 days of her intended date
+• By the end of the Qualifying Week, the employee must have informed her employer of her wish to take maternity leave, and informed them when she wishes to start her leave.

-• Provide her employer with a doctor’s letter or maternity certificate (usually a MATB1) from a midwife or doctor confirming the EWC
+• Provide her employer with a doctor’s letter or maternity certificate (usually a ‘MATB1’ certificate) from a medical professional confirming the EWC.

-• Higher rate – paid for 6-weeks.
-90% of their average weekly earnings (AWE) before tax calculated over the 8-weeks prior to their Qualifying Week.
+• Higher rate – paid for 6-weeks at 90% of the employee’s average weekly earnings (AWE) before tax.

 • The remaining 13 weeks can be taken as unpaid

 92% of the SMP paid is reclaimable from HMRC.
-However, some employers may be able to reclaim 103% if they qualify for “Small Employer’s Relief” – to qualify, an employer must have paid £45,000 or less in Class 1 National Insurance contributions in the last complete tax year before her Qualifying Week If an employer cannot afford to make the payment of SMP, they may be eligible for funding which can be applied for via the HMRC website.
+However, employers who qualify for “Small Employer’s Relief” may be able to reclaim at the higher rate of 103% if they have paid £45,000 or less in Class 1 National Insurance contributions in the last complete tax year before Qualifying Week.

 If an employee resigns or is dismissed (for whatever reason) during her Maternity Pay Period, she must continue to be paid until her entitlement ends.
 This is unless she takes up employment with another employer in which case her SMP must stop with the last weekly payment immediately before she starts with the other employer.